knoxa/knoxa.github.io/text/index.md

 Larger documents may be composed of smaller ones.
 For example, signals, messages and reports for the same day may be collected together as an appendix.
 When transcribing, I put each of these lowest-level (atomic) documents inside a HTML _article_.
 The idea is that these articles can be extracted separately and independently if desired.
 For that reason, I've adopted the practice of including a TNA reference inside each article.

+### Forms

+Many of the source documents are forms.
+These might have a tabular structure, or might have headers and footers for metadata fields.
+I use HTML _table_ elements labelled with _class_ attributes to capture this structure.

 ## Semantic mark-up